 Ideum, a New Mexico-based company, built and sold MT50 multitouch tables between 2009 and 2010.
 There are dozens of these tables installed in museums, research labs, and a few are even installed at Fortune 500 companies across North America.
 The MT50 has been discontinued, as of March 2011, and has been replaced by a number of LCD based multitouch tables and multitouch coffee tables: It is worth mentioning that many of the techniques used in the MT50 are still used for large-scale installations such as walls, multiple projector tables.
-While the MT50 documentation is no longer available on the Ideum site.
-A description, videos, and reviews can be found on the GestureWorks website:
+We have blogged about building 7-foot multitouch wall that is currently at the Monterey Bay Aquarium.

 The instructions for the MT-50 are being released as part of the Open Exhibits, museum software and hardware initiative.
 Open Exhibits multitouch and multiuser software is free to students, museums, nonprofits, and US Government agencies.